nickc1/nickc1.github.io/skNLA.md

 ---
 layout: page
-title: skNLA
+title: sknla
-permalink: /skNLA/
+permalink: /sknla/
 ---

 **[Scikit Nonlinear Analysis][sknla-github]**

 Scikit Nonlinear Analysis (nla) can be used as a way to forecast time series, spatio-temporal 2D arrays, and even discrete spatial arrangements.
-More importantly, skNLA can provide insight into the underlying dynamics of a system.
+More importantly, sknla can provide insight into the underlying dynamics of a system.
 For a more complete background, I suggest checking out [Nonlinear Analysis by Kantz][nla-book] as well as [Practical implementation of nonlinear time series methods: The TISEAN package][practical-nla].
 This package reproduces some of the [tisean package][tisean] in pure python.
 For a brief overview, the wikipedia article on [nonlinear analysis][wiki-nla] is a good start.
 Additionally, [Dr. Sugihara's lab][sugihara-lab] has produced some good summary videos of the topic:

 1. [Time Series and Dynamic Manifolds][vid-1]
 2. [Reconstructed Shadow Manifold][vid-2]